NxPKG/khulnasoft-docs/content/rules/compression-rules/examples.md

 ## Use GZIP compression for CSV files or other algorithm if not available

 The following example rule will configure GZIP compression as the preferred compression method for CSV files.
-If the visitor does not support this algorithm, Cloudflare will try to compress the response using a different algorithm supported by the visitor.
+If the visitor does not support this algorithm, Khulnasoft will try to compress the response using a different algorithm supported by the visitor.

 {{<example>}}